 “It is very difficult to predict how many candidates will register for a public high school.
 However, the school and teachers will base on each student’s learning ability to advise and guide them in the safest and most beneficial direction when making their application.

-Immediately after, the school will begin implementing counseling activities for students to choose their wishes to register for public high school entrance exams," said Ms. Hong.
+"Immediately, the school will begin to implement counseling activities for students to choose their wishes to register for public high school entrance exams," said Ms. Hong.

 According to the analysis of teachers with experience in 10th grade admissions consulting, the number of students applying to high schools is very important.
-This is one of the reasons that determines the competition rate and admission scores of the schools later.
+This is one of the factors that determine the competition rate and admission scores of the schools later.

 Last year, Khuong Ha High School (Thanh Xuan District) had a very large number of students applying, making the school's competition ratio the highest in the city at 1/3.55.
-That means that for every 4 students, only 1 student has a chance to get into the school.
+This means that for every 4 students, only 1 student has a chance to pass the exam.
 However, it is important for students to assess their abilities to decide which school to apply to.

 There was a story in Hanoi's 10th grade admission history where top high schools like Thang Long High School had to lower their admission scores to a very low level (from 40 points to 30 points) to meet their enrollment quota, the reason being that students avoided schools with high admission scores.

-According to the Hanoi Department of Education and Training, the number of public high schools has increased and decreased differently, but the rate of students entering public schools must still be about 1,500 higher than the previous year.
-The reason why some schools have increased and some have decreased is due to changes in physical facilities or the number of graduating seniors each year.
+According to the Hanoi Department of Education and Training, the number of public high schools increases and decreases differently, but the rate of students entering public schools must still be about 1,500 higher than the previous year.
+The reason some schools increase and some decrease is due to changes in physical facilities or the number of graduating seniors each year.

 Source